PointsUnknown/PointsUnknown.github.io/_posts/2020-04-15-11_MapboxStorytelling.md

 * To see the full documentation on Mapbox's storytelling template visit their [Github repository](https://github.com/mapbox/storytelling).

+* Finally, here's a link to a template that's not discussed here but will allow your map to follow an animated path: [scrolly-drive](https://www.formerspatial.com/scrolly-drive).

 # Initial Setup

 We will start this tutorial from where we finished the last one on [mapping change in subway usage during the first two weeks of the COVID-19 crisis](https://pointsunknown.nyc/web%20mapping/mapbox/2020/03/25/10_WebmappingTurnstileData.html).